PaletteWB User Documentation

 -

-: defines the color space to use for interpolation on the right side of the selected tick;
+: the color space to use for interpolation on the right side of the selected tick;

 -